Jump to section:

 Failure scenarios:

-- Sensor drift: If temperature sensors gradually drift out of calibration, a model-based HVAC system makes suboptimal heating/cooling decisions based on inaccurate temperature representations.
+- Sensor drift: If temperature sensors gradually drift out of calibration, a model-based HVAC system makes suboptimal decisions

-- Environmental changes: When physical environments change significantly (building renovations, seasonal weather patterns, new obstacles), models become less reliable until updated.
+- Environmental changes: When physical environments change significantly, models become less reliable until updated

 Limited to Predefined Rule Sets